glebm/order_query/README.md

 end
 ```

-Order query accepts a list of order conditions as varargs or one array, each one specified as:
+Order query accepts a list of order columns as varargs or one array, each one specified as:

 ```ruby
 [<attribute name>, (attribute values in order), (:asc or :desc), (options hash)]